cmiles74/bingwallpaper/README.md

 ## How It Works

 I wrote this script with my own environment in mind, so it's pretty simple-minded.
 It fetches the XML describing today's image, then fetches the 1920x1200 sized version.
-Lastly, it uses [Feh][1] to set the wallpaper for your environment.
-I've tested it in [i3][2] and nowhere else.
+Lastly, it uses [Feh][1] or Gnome to set the wallpaper for your environment.
+I've tested it in [i3][2] and Gnome 3.14.2 and nowhere else.

 ## Using the Script